dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 If you deploy Dgraph on [Kubernetes](https://kubernetes.io/), you can configure the ACL feature using the [Dgraph Helm Chart](https://artifacthub.io/packages/helm/dgraph/dgraph).

-The next step is that we need to create a [Helm](https://helm.sh/) chart config values file, e.g. `dgraph_values.yaml`.
+The next step is that we need to create a [Helm](https://helm.sh/) chart config values file, such as `dgraph_values.yaml`.

 ```yaml
 ## dgraph_values.yaml